True Strength Index (TSI) Technical Analysis & TSI Signals

 True Strength Index is a momentum trading indicator.
 The TSI is plotted by using a momentum calculation that reacts faster & is more responsive to price changes, making it a leading indicator that follows price action direction closely in the forex market.

 TSI also plots a histogram which illustrates the difference between the TSI Line & the Signal line.
-This histo-gram crosses above or below the centerline, histo-gram levels above the centerline shows a bullish cross over signal, while centerline levels below the center-line shows bearish crossover signal.
+This histo-gram crosses above/below the centerline, histo-gram levels above the centerline shows a bullish cross over signal, while centerline levels below the center-line shows bearish crossover signal.

 Technical Analysis & How to Generate Signals

 The TSI uses various different methods to generate trade signals.
-This indicator can be used in the same way as the RSI to determine general trend direction of the currency markets.
+This indicator can be used in the same way as the RSI to identify general trend direction of the currency markets.
 Overbought & over-sold levels also can be shown using TSI.
-The most common methods of generating trading signals are:
+Most regular methods of generating trading signals are:

 - Buy - when the histogram crosses above 0 a buy signal gets generated

-- Sell - when the histogram crosses below the 0 a sell signal is generated
+- Sell - when the histogram crosses below 0 a sell signal is generated

 Signal line Trading Cross-over

-- A sell is generated when TSI line crosses below the Signal Line
+- A sell gets derived/generated when the TSI line crosses below Signal-line

-This signal is the same as the one above and the timing corresponds to the time when the histogram cross-overs happen.
+This signal is the same as the one above and the timing corresponds with the time when the histogram cross-overs happen.

 Divergence is used to look for potential trend reversal point of a currency pair.
 Reversal divergence setups are: